 Yes, you will receive a Statement of Attainment.

 A short course is made up of units taken from a full course, e.g. the Office Administrator short course is made up of 4 units taken from the BSB40120 Certificate IV in Business.
 Upon successful completion of this short course, you will receive a Statement of Attainment in partial completion of the BSB40120 Certificate IV in Business.

 Your Statement of Attainment will list the units you have completed.

 When you commence your course enrolment, you enter a 14-day orientation period.

-If you decide that the course is not suitable for you, you must contact us during this period.
+If you decide that the course is not suitable for you, you must contact us during this period using the student contact form.
 We can discuss transferring you to another course or if your circumstances have changed, we can discuss course cancellation.
-If you withdraw from your course during the orientation period, you will receive a full refund of course fees paid, minus a cancellation fee of $150 or 20% of the total course price, whichever is less.
+If you withdraw from your course during the orientation period, you will receive a refund of course fees paid, minus a cancellation fee of $150 or 20% of the total course price, whichever is less.
 See the website terms and conditions for more details.